sigstore/sigstore-go/README.md

 Features:
 - Signing and verification of [Sigstore bundles](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_bundle.proto) compliant with Sigstore Client Spec
-- Verification of raw Sigstore signatures by creating bundles for them (see [conformance tests](cmd/conformance/main.go) for example)
+- Verification of raw Sigstore signatures by creating bundles for them (see [conformance tests](test/conformance/main.go) for example)
 - Signing and verifying with a Timestamp Authority (TSA)
 - Signing and verifying (offline or online) with Rekor (Artifact Transparency Log)
 - Structured verification results including certificate metadata
 - TUF support
 - Verification support for custom [trusted root](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_trustroot.proto)
-- Basic CLI and examples
+- Examples for signing and verifying artifacts

 There is not built-in support for signing with a KMS or other bring-your-own-key; however you can easily add support by implementing your own version of the interface `pkg/sign/keys.go:Keypair`.

-For an example of how to use this library, see [the verification documentation](./docs/verification.md), the CLI [cmd/sigstore-go](./cmd/sigstore-go/main.go), or the CLI examples below.
-Note that the CLI is to demonstrate how to use the library, and not intended as a fully-featured Sigstore CLI like [cosign](https://github.com/sigstore/cosign).

 ## Background